curiosfox/Trackman_project/README.md

    ```
 2. **Configuration**:

-- Review and modify config.py to set environment variables, symbol lists, or other parameters as needed.
+- Review and modify config.py to set symbol lists, or other parameters as needed.
 - Ensure LoggerConfig points to your desired log file path and console output configuration.

 3. **Run the Main App**: